ulen7/Minecraft/Docker/README.md

 ### ⚙️ Step 5: Configure Your Server (`.env` file)

-Before you launch the server, you need to modify the configuration file named `config.env` in the same directory as your `docker-compose.yml`.
-You can use the template [`.env`](./.env) in this repository as a guide.
+Before you launch the server, you need to modify the configuration file `.env` in the same directory as your `docker-compose.yml`.
+You can use the template [`.env`](./.env) and guide you with [`.Env_configuration`](./.Env_configuration.md)  in this repository as a guide.
 This file stores all your custom settings for both the container and the minecraft servers, like ports to use, the gamemode, seed, among others.

 ---